Stating the Null and Alternative Hypotheses In Exercises 25–30, w... | Channels for Pearson+

 1

-Identify the parameter of interest: The problem is about the proportion of adults who currently carry student loan debt.
-Let the parameter be denoted as p, where p represents the true proportion of adults with student loan debt.
+Identify the claim: The manufacturer claims that the mean life of the battery for the tablet is more than 8 hours.
+This is a statement about the population mean (μ).

-Translate the claim into a mathematical statement: The claim is that 14% of adults currently carry student loan debt.
-Mathematically, this is written as p = 0.14.
+Express the claim mathematically: The claim can be written as μ > 8, where μ represents the mean battery life in hours.

-State the null hypothesis (H₀): The null hypothesis is a statement of no change or no effect.
-It is typically written as H₀: p = 0.14, which aligns with the claim in this case.
+Define the null hypothesis (H₀): The null hypothesis is the statement that there is no effect or no difference.
+It is the complement of the claim and includes equality.
+Thus, H₀: μ ≤ 8.

-State the alternative hypothesis (H₁): The alternative hypothesis is the complement of the null hypothesis and depends on the context of the problem.
-If the problem does not specify a direction (greater than or less than), we use a two-tailed test.
-Thus, H₁: p ≠ 0.14.
+Define the alternative hypothesis (H₁): The alternative hypothesis is the statement that supports the claim.
+Since the claim is that the mean battery life is more than 8 hours, H₁: μ > 8.

-Identify which hypothesis represents the claim: Since the claim is that 14% of adults carry student loan debt, and this matches the null hypothesis (H₀: p = 0.14), the null hypothesis represents the claim.
+Identify which hypothesis represents the claim: The claim is represented by the alternative hypothesis (H₁: μ > 8).
+The null hypothesis (H₀: μ ≤ 8) is tested against this claim.

 Verified video answer for a similar problem: